AntoineSTU/person-detection/README.md

 |2021_07_21-07_32_51  |True            |True            |-1       |True       |(600, 700)|True             |adam     |0.01         |binary_crossentropy         |100       |30     |             |True          |flatten   |0.808252427184466 |0.8410462776659959  |

 ## Project structure

+Here you can see our project file structure, made to be modular and simplify interactions with the different parts of the training.

 ```
 ├── README.md          <- The top-level README for developers using this project.
 │